learn-co-curriculum/dsc-ensemble-methods-section-recap/README.md

 * In addition, the Subspace Sampling Method is used to further increase variability by randomly selecting the subset of features to use as predictors for training any given tree
 * GridsearchCV is an exhaustive search technique for finding optimal combinations of hyper parameters by calculating for every combination of parameter values you put into the search
 * Gradient boosting leverages an ensemble of weak learners (weak models) to create a strong combined model
-* Boosting (when compared to random forests) is an interative rather than independent process, using each model to strengthen the weaknesses of the previous ones
+* Boosting (when compared to random forests) is an iterative rather than independent process, using each model to strengthen the weaknesses of the previous ones
 * Two of the most common algorithms for Boosting are Adaboost (Adaptive Boosting) and Gradient Boosted Trees
 * Adaboost creates new classifiers by continually influencing the distribution of the data sampled to train each successive tree
 * Gradient Boosted Trees are a more advanced boosting algorithm that makes use of Gradient Descent